OctopusDeploy/blog/blog/2018-10/selenium/13-capturing-har-files/capturing-har-files.md

+---
-## Capturing HAR files
+title: Capturing HAR files
+description: In this post we learn how to capture HAR files through BrowserStack.
+author: matthew.casperson@octopus.com
+visibility: private
+bannerImage: webdriver.png
+metaImage: webdriver.png
+tags:
+- Java
+---

 HTTP Archive (HAR) files are a standard JSON formatted log of a browsers interaction with an external web application.

-You can generate a HAR file by opening the Chrome developer tools, clicking the Network tab, opening a web site, and then right clicking in the list of network calls and selecting Save as HAR with content.
+You can generate a HAR file by opening the Chrome developer tools, clicking the `Network` tab, opening a web site, and then right clicking in the list of network calls and selecting `Save as HAR with content`.

 ![](./image1.png)